geoschem/GCClassic/docs/source/config/geoschem-config.rst

    .. option:: center_at_180

-      If :command:`true`, then westernmost grid boxes are centered at :math:`-180^{\circ}` longitude (the International Date Line).
+      If :code:`true`, then westernmost grid boxes are centered at :math:`-180^{\circ}` longitude (the International Date Line).
       This is true for both :option:`MERRA2` and :option:`GEOS-FP`.

-      If :command:`false`, then the westernmost grid boxes have their westernmost edges at :math:`-180^{\circ}` longitude.
+      If :code:`false`, then the westernmost grid boxes have their westernmost edges at :math:`-180^{\circ}` longitude.
 This is true for the :option:`GCAP2` grid.

 .. option:: latitude

    Settings to define the latitude dimension of the grid.
 There are two sub-options:

    .. option:: range

       The minimum and maximum latitude values (grid box centers), specified in list format.

    .. option:: use_halfpolar_boxes

-      If :command:`true`, then the northernmost and southernmost grid boxes will be :math:`\frac{1}{2}` the extent of other grid boxes.
+      If :code:`true`, then the northernmost and southernmost grid boxes will be :math:`\frac{1}{2}` the extent of other grid boxes.
       This is true for both :option:`MERRA2` and :option:`GEOS-FP`.

-      If :command:`false`, then all grid boxes will have the same extent in latitude.
+      If :code:`false`, then all grid boxes will have the same extent in latitude.
 This is true for the :option:`GCAP2` grid.

 .. option:: nested_grid_simulation

    Settings for nested-grid simulations.
 There are two sub-options:

    .. option:: activate

-      If :command:`true`, this indicates that the simulation will use a sub-window of the horizontal grid.
+      If :code:`true`, this indicates that the simulation will use a sub-window of the horizontal grid.

-      If :command:`false`, this indicates that the simulation will use the entire global grid extent.
+      If :code:`false`, this indicates that the simulation will use the entire global grid extent.

    .. option:: buffer_zone_NSEW

       Specifies the nested grid latitude offsets (# of grid boxes) in list format :code:`[N-offset, S-offset, E-offset, W-offset]`.
 These
       offsets are used to define an inner window region in which